-Delivery notes are also checked against the order by the Finance Administrator.
-Checks are evidenced in writing and the delivery note is then passed to the Finance Administrator.
+Delivery notes are also checked against the order by budget holders.
+Checks are evidenced in writing and the delivery note is then passed to the Finance Officer.

-Discrepancies are followed up by the Finance Administrator or SBM.
+Discrepancies are followed up by the Finance Officer.

 The inventory is updated for items of furniture, equipment etc. of £100 or more.